 Bovet Wins in Record Time

-Milan-San Remo in 1932 was run under cloudy skies and into a strong headwind across the plains of Lombardia.
-The premes awarded in the villages along the plains kept the paces high.
+The race departed Milan at 6:27 am under cloudy skies and rode into a strong headwind racing across the plains of Lombardia.
+The premes (monetary cash prizes) awarded in the villages along the plains kept the early paces high.
+A vigilant peloton did not allow a breakaway to form.

 1.